 R' Shmuel Kraines is the son of the late Rabbi Ze'ev Kraines of South Africa.
-R' Shmuel studied in Yeshivas Ateres Yisrael in Yerushalayim, and subsequently in various Kollels.
+The Kraineses lived in Mexico City 1989-1992, when the latter was principal of Yeshiva Emuna in its earlier, formative years.
+R' Shmuel studied in Yeshivas Ateres Yisrael in Yerushalayim for six years, and subsequently in various Kollels for about a decade.
+Since then, he has focused on teaching and writing.
 He lives with his family in Modiin Ilit, Israel.